AD SPACE HERE

 We have mastered the technique of tissue culture and the technique of rapid growth and high yield, which has laid a solid foundation for the development of eucalyptus in Guangxi.

-Huge market demand stimulates the enthusiasm of eucalyptus planting, state-owned forest farms, professional afforestation companies, private business owners, individual industrial and commercial households, as well as a considerable number of farmers in the mountains and in the countryside who have set off a rare history of booming eucalyptus planting across Guangxi.
+Huge market demand stimulates the enthusiasm of eucalyptus planting, state-owned forest farms, professional afforestation companies, private business owners, individual industrial and commercial households, as well as a considerable number of farmers in the mountains and the countryside who have set off a rare history of booming eucalyptus planting across Guangxi.

 A reliance on eucalyptus eliminated all the barren mountains suitable for forestry, giving farmers considerable economic returns.

-As we can see, the strength of the Guangxi eucalypts has created a ‘green miracle’, a profitable industry in Guangxi with a forestry output worth billions of dollars a year and one of the few complete industrial chain of industries creating millions of jobs.
+As we can see, the strength of the Guangxi eucalypts has created a ‘green miracle’, a profitable industry in Guangxi with a forestry output worth billions of dollars a year and one of the few complete industrial chains of industries creating millions of jobs.